elm-community/js-integration-examples/more/webcomponents/README.md

 customElements.define("my-element", MyElement);
 ```

 This unsurprisingly defines a new HTML element `<my-element>`.
 Note that the name *has* to include a hyphen and the class *needs* to extend `HTMLElement`.
-Here we see the raw power custom elements provide: they let you build your own HTML elements with behavior tailored to your application that are indistinguishable from built-in elements like `<input>` or `<section>`.
+This is what custom elements are about: they let you build your own HTML elements with behavior tailored to your application that are indistinguishable from built-in elements like `<input>` or `<section>`.
 Which in turn means we can create these kind of elements within Elm without problems, we've probably done it many times before.

 ```elm
 import Html